shelleyolivia/learn-tutorials/network-documentation/polkadot/tutorials/runtime-upgrade.md

 }
 ```

-After addition of `breed` function in `kitties` pallet we need to build WASM file.
+After adding this breed function to the kitties pallet, we need to build the WASM file.

 Here is a link to the whole new implementation: https://github.com/TomaszWaszczyk/substrate-runtime-upgrade-tutorial/blob/after-runtime-upgrade/pallets/kitties/src/lib.rs

-After making upgrade we expect that `kitties` pallet will have `breed` function without stopping running chain.
-Real adaptability of the blockchain.
+After performing the upgrade, we expect that the kitties pallet will contain the new `breed` function without needing to restart the running Substrate node.
+Real adaptability of the blockchain!

-### Ad.
-4: Build WASM file - runtime
+# Building the runtime WASM file

-Execute following command in order to build runtime wasm file: `WASM_TARGET_DIRECTORY="$(pwd)" cargo build`.
+Run the terminal command `WASM_TARGET_DIRECTORY="$(pwd)" cargo build` in order to build the runtime WASM file.

-After successfully build we expect to have a new file should appear in current directory:
+After a successful build, we expect to have a new file in the current directory:

 ![](./assets/wasm.png)

-## Ad 5: Upgrade runtime and verify version
+# Upgrading the runtime

-We have running node with version `1` and upgrade runtime into version `2`, we expect that version should change to version `2`.
-If it will happen it proves that we have upgraded working chain.
-Proof of successfully making upgrade runtime will be our freshly added `breed` function.
-Let's check it.
+We have a running Substrate node with version 1 and want to upgrade the runtime into version 2.
+Proof of a successful upgrade will be our freshly added breed function.
+Let's check, using the front-end.

-In order to make upgrade go to `Developer` tab, select `Sudo`.
-Then make sure that you have selected `system` pallet and `setCode(code)`, check in `file upload` and select freshly created WASM file made in previous step `node_template_runtime.wasm` then check in `with weight override` and in the field `unchecked weight for this call` type example value like `100`.
-To confirm making upgrade click on `Submit Sudo Unchecked`.
+To perform the upgrade, go to the **Developer** tab, then select **Sudo**.
+Make sure that you have selected the `system` pallet and `setCode(code)`, check in `file upload` and select the freshly created WASM file made in the previous step: `node_template_runtime.wasm`.
+Next, check the **with weight override** and in the field **unchecked weight for this call** type a value like 100, for example.
+To confirm the upgrade, click on **Submit Sudo Unchecked**.

 ![](./assets/upgrade.png)